-White Wonder bread used to not be vegan.
+White Wonder bread used to clearly not be vegan.

 It contained whey, which is a dairy byproduct in the cheese-making process.